 To a greater or lesser extent, every single one of the Iconics.

 Seytiel, the iconic Magus, is a bastard child who was repeatedly beaten by his "father" and who when he finally met his real father, a bandit leader, was left to die after he was captured in the hopes that he would be mistaken for his father.

 Lini, the iconic Druid, was left to die by the friends she had repeatedly protected from wild animals when a snow leopard jumped on her.

 Amiri, the iconic Barbarian was a typical tomboy, before her people, embarrassed by her skills at killing things, tried to get her killed.
 She murdered the group sent to cause her death in a blood rage and now she's forever exiled from her homeland.

 Sajan, the iconic Monk, was separated from his beloved twin sister by politics and in searching for her has basically banished himself from his country and all his friends.

 Lem, the iconic Bard, was a slave who overheard his masters planning to sacrifice the other slaves of the house to devils, so he arranged for the slaves to all be away while he burned down the house full of his masters.
-The Slaves all rushed into the fire to save them.
+The Slaves all rushed into the fire to save them and died.

 Seelah, the iconic Paladin, stole a paladin's helm, which led to the paladin's death when a killing blow was struck upon her unarmored head.
 Seelah didn't take that well, planning to burn herself to death on the paladin's own funeral pyre to atone.

 Harsk, the iconic Ranger, lost his brother to giants and vowed to kill them all.

 Ezren, the iconic Wizard, spent decades of his life trying to clear his father of false charges of heresy against the church of Abadar, only to prove his father's guilt.